Yora-0209/A-Multi-Stage-Prediction-Framework-for-HVAC-Energy-Consumption-in-Office-Buildings/README.md

 This directory contains the core implementation of the multi-stage prediction approach described in the paper:
 **"Post-Layout Energy Assessment Framework for Open-Plan Offices: A Physics-Constrained Graph Neural Network-Based Multi-Stage Prediction Approach"**

 > The code is intended to demonstrate the model architecture and algorithmic logic for review.
-It is not a plug-and-play executable because it omits proprietary datasets (LBNL Building 59) and environment-specific configurations.
+It is not a plug-and-play executable because it omits datasets (LBNL Building 59) and environment-specific configurations.
 However, the complete framework is laid out with detailed comments.

 ## Approach Overview